sophea/spring-quartz/README.md

 # Getting Started
-This project is about Springboot with Quartz Integration
+This project is about Springboot with JTW security Integration

 # Technologies
     - Java version 1.8